 I began to practice living “in the moment” and any negative thoughts that entered my mind were viewed by me as a thought.
 I am not what I think, I am not my negative mind, I am the observer.
 I can manage thoughts that are accurate and that require action that is within my capability.
 All other thoughts that attempt to pull me back into negativity or beyond my control are replaced by a positive thought or action.
 It is working.
 In fact, I was quite amazed at how this new way of managing my thoughts quickly became a habit.
 Mindfulness is my new way of life.

 I understand now that what I experienced the last three years was not all about Konnor.
 His death as tragic as it was will forever be a hurt that I can’t shake.
 Yet, I realize that the longer I allowed myself to dwell in grief and sadness, the harder it became to pull myself out of it.

 I think grievers subconsciously believe if they release their sadness that they will lose their loved one, again.
 That living in the moment and embracing joy meant their loved one will be erased.
 Sadness keeps our lost loved ones close.
 We feel connected to them in our continued grief.
 This thinking is not accurate.
 I will always grieve and miss my grandson Konnor.
-Nothing can change that, the passage of time has softened the raw agony of his loss but my heart always ache for him.
+Nothing can change that, the passage of time has softened the raw agony of his loss but my heart will always ache for him.
 I accept that I will still have days when I cry for him.
 I must confess that I also cry for myself.
 I cry for the woman who struggles with the passage of time without him.
-I cry for the women who had no idea how to cope with such a tragic loss alone and I cry for the me that is gone.
+I cry for the woman who had no idea how to cope with such a tragic loss alone and I cry for the me that is gone.